 - Conference leader in the Oncology & Infectious Disease Therapeutics courses (School of Pharmacy)

 - Conducting an OSCE exam (School of Pharmacy)

 - Precepting IPPE and APPE students on clinical rotations and project-based work

 Vacation / Professional / Sick leave

 All residents will receive 10 days of paid vacation, and 10 days of paid professional leave.
 Professional leave may be used to attend professional meetings, and for post-graduate or professional job interviews.
 Additionally, all residents will receive up to 12 days of paid sick leave per academic year.

 All residents are provided with a stipend to support travel, lodging, and registration fees for the purposes of professional conferences.
 The amount of the travel stipend is determined each year and may not cover all travel expenses.

-Residents will be provided with a UCSF white coat, scrubs, personal pager, iPad and access to the resident office workspace.
+Residents will be provided with a UCSF white coat, scrubs and access to the resident office workspace.
 Meal cards are provided with a value determined by the number of staffing hours assigned.

 The Residency Program Director and residents recruit potential residency applicants at the following events:

 - American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting